How to make a good complaint

 If you believe you have been the victim of unfair trading practices such as cold calling, online scams, overcharging for work or deliberately misleading you, check the Citizens Advice website for advice..

-If you have concerns about the safety of a product you can also report it to Trading Standards – Newcastle City Council.
+If you have concerns about the safety of a product you can also report it to Trading Standards at Newcastle City Council.

 How to complain effectively

-Most organisations have a customer services department that you can direct any issues or complaints to, if not contact the head of the organisation.
+Most organisations have a customer services department that you can complain to, if not contact the head of the organisation.

-• keep all evidence of your transaction with the organisation.
-This could include receipts, dates and times of phone calls, a record of who you spoke to on each occasion, quotations, contracts, emails, a guarantee or warranty.
+- Keep evidence.
+Keep receipts, dates and times of phone calls, a record of who you spoke to, quotations, contracts, emails, a guarantee or warranty.

 There are 4 main ways to complain: